LiamJCates/Programming-Notes/C++/CodeExamples/SyntaxExamples/00HelloWorld.md

 #include <iostream>

 int main()
 {
   std::cout << "Hello, World!" << std::endl;
 }

-It is tradition to discuss a HelloWorld program in the start which will print the phrase “Hello, World!” to the output screen.
+It is tradition to begin discussion with a HelloWorld program which prints the phrase “Hello, World!”

-This is a small program but it contains many common features of all the C++ programs.
+This is a small program that contains many of C++ program's common features:
 1. This program begins with “#include <iostream>”:
 a.
 This tells the compiler that we are going to use the functions defined in iostream file.
 Cpp language provide a number of predefined files, which contain functions that are commonly used by programmer.

-For example std::cout is defined inside iostream file which will be used to print “Hello, World!” to the output screen.
+For this example std::cout and std::endl are defined by the iostream file used to print “Hello, World!”

 2. Next comes the method “int main()”:
 a.
 A method is a set of statements that are executed to give desire